-What is an eBill?
+What is an eBill Statement?

 eBills are generated monthly, usually by the first business day of the month.
 See the eBills Schedule for a complete billing schedule with payment due dates.

-How to access eBill?
+How to access my eBill statement?

-- Select the Student tab
+- Select Student Resources

-- Under Financial Records
+- Select Financial Records

-- Select the All tab
+- Select the view statement icon

-Do I have access to previous eBills?
+Do I have access to previous eBill statements?

 The only computer requirement is that Acrobat Reader be installed on the computer.
 This application can be downloaded for free from Adobe.
 If you need help downloading and installing Acrobat Reader, contact the Computing & Information Technology Help Desk at 313-577-4778.

-What if I don't open my eBill?
+What happens if I do not open my eBill?